So, funny story.

 We believe in you.
 Always have, always will. 🙂

-To celebrate these January milestones, Becca and I are giving away signed copies of all our books and a few other fun things also.
+To celebrate these January milestones, Becca and I are giving away signed copies of all our books and maybe something from One Stop for Writers, too.
 This giveaway is internationally open to all who can legally enter giveaways.

 To shake things up a bit, we’re going to draw winners from our newsletter subscriber list.
 If you subscribe, boom, you’re in the draw!
 If you haven’t yet and would like to, just go here.
 Our newsletters are packed with great links and neat things we have found that will help you and your writing.
 Plus, you’ll always be the first to know what we’re tackling next. 🙂